-6. Planned Upgrades to Municipal Facilities in Sewer sheds to Impaired Waters The Village has applied for Grant funding to install leaching pools within the drainage basin associated with Huntington Bay.
+6. Planned Upgrades to Municipal Facilities in Sewer sheds to Impaired Waters

-The stormwater system at the intersection of Kanes Lane and East Shore Road has been studied and Grant Funding will be explored to modify the inlets to accept FABCO Filters to pretreat prior to the discharge to the Harbor.
+The stormwater system at the intersection of Kanes Lane and East Shore Road to modify the inlets to accept FABCO Filters to pretreat prior to the discharge to the Harbor.